JudithHuang/php-demo/ppt.md

 [slide]
 # Background

 - Resque was pioneered and is developed by the fine folks at GitHub, and written in Ruby.
 What you're seeing here is an almost direct port of the Resque worker and enqueue system to PHP.
 - For more information on Resque, visit the official GitHub project: https://github.com/resque/resque
 - For further information, see the launch post on the GitHub blog: http://github.com/blog/542-introducing-resque
 - The PHP port does NOT include its own web interface for viewing queue stats, as the data is stored in the exact same expected format as the Ruby version of Resque.

 [slide]
+# Basic

+- Queue
+- Job
+- Worker
+- Job's Status

+[slide]
 # Queue sytem